fugue-project/tutorials/tutorials/extensions/index.md

 Because of this distinction in distributed computing, there will be code written that is specifically meant to be run on the `driver` machine.
 These are things like loading and saving a dataframe, or maybe the logic to divide the data into different partitions.
 On the other hand, code that runs on `workers` will be agnostic to what is happening on other workers.

-Note that this means using a function to get the maximum value of a column behaves differently dependending if it is a client-side or worker-side extension.
+Note that this means using a function to get the maximum value of a column behaves differently depending if it is a client-side or worker-side extension.
 The client-side extension will give a global maximum, while the worker-side extension will give a local maximum.

 ## Extension Types